TrisPatt/Disney-quiz-game/README.md

 # Alana's Disney quiz game

 This game was originally developed for my daughter who is a fan of Disney.
 However, the questions are generic.
-Therefore, the target audience is any young child who is a Disney fan and can read.
+Therefore, the target audience is any young child who is a Disney fan and can read or be helped along the way.
 It is a quiz game based on Disney questions and has 4 possible answers.

 Please click the link to visit the page: ![Alana's Disney quiz game]("https://trispatt.github.io/Disney-quiz-game/")